 Featuring four interactive installations including a 65” touch-table showing the location and movement of the 1.2 million soldiers and sailors involved in the invasion, visitors can explore the actual maps and classified cables from FDR’s super-secret Map Room.
 There are 69 documents, many never seen in public before, and 39 artifacts including a rare ECM Mark II SIGABA cipher machine that was used to encode the most sensitive transmissions from FDR to Churchill.
 A wide range of historic photographs, films, newspapers, and cartoons show the extraordinary scope of Operation OVERLORD.

-“D-Day: FDR and Churchill’s Mighty Endeavor” will be open to the public in the William vanden Heuvel Gallery from May 25th until January 6th, 2020.
+“D-Day: FDR and Churchill’s Mighty Endeavor” is open to the public in the William vanden Heuvel Gallery from May 25, 2019 until January 6, 2020.

 This exhibit was made possible through the generous support of our nonprofit partner the Roosevelt Institute and the following: